 - Make the caramelized onions

 - 1. Melt the butter in a large nonstick skillet over medium-low heat.
 Add the onions and toss to coat.
 Cook until the onions have softened, about 5 minutes, and add the thyme and red pepper flakes, if using.
-Continue caramelizing the onions, stirring them frequently so they brown evenly, for 20 to 25 minutes.
-(If the heat is too hot, the onions will burn, so take some time to enjoy the process.)
+Continue caramelizing the onions, stirring them frequently so they brown evenly, for up to 60 minutes or more.
+(If the heat is too hot, the onions will burn, so slow it down and take some time to enjoy the process.)
 Season to taste with salt.
 Transfer the onions to a large bowl and set aside.

 - Make the mustard aioli